mosip/id-authentication/kernel/kernel-logger-logback/README.md

-## LOGGER-LOGBACK module for kernel
+## kernel-logger-logback
-This folder has LOGGER-LOGBACK module which can be used for logging functionalities.
+This folder has kernel-logger-logback module which can be used for logging functionalities.

 ####[Background & Design](../../design/kernel/kernel-logger.md)